wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 * Comosite video = Analog VOR receiver output before processing
 * Constant-Speed Propeller - a propeller with the capability to maintain a steady engine RPM by increasing and decreasing the blade pitch automatically.
 * Cost index = a number, generally between 0-100, entered into an aircraft’s Flight Management System (FMS) as a way of meeting aircraft operational requirements.
 This number comes from the calculation of fuel vs time-related costs.
 With an optimized cost index, it is possible to achieve the right balance between the cost of fuel and the cost of time.
-* Contrail = a stream or <a href="https://www.aeroclass.org/why-do-planes-leave-trails/" target="_blank" rel="noreferrer noopener">a trail</a> of condensed vapor that becomes visible in the air when the engines of an aircraft produce heat while <a href="https://www.aeroclass.org/high-altitude-endorsement-aviation-training/" target="_blank" rel="noreferrer noopener">flying at a high altitude</a>.
+* Contrail = a stream or <a href="https://www.aeroclass.org/why-do-planes-leave-trails/" target="_blank">a trail</a> of condensed vapor that becomes visible in the air when the engines of an aircraft produce heat while <a href="https://www.aeroclass.org/high-altitude-endorsement-aviation-training/" target="_blank">flying at a high altitude</a>.
 * CONT = Teledyne-Continental (an engine manufacturer)
 * Controlled Airspace = the class of airspace where ATC instructs pilots regarding aircraft movement and regulations.
 The main goal is to have controllers provide safe and efficient routes for all aircraft within the airspace.
 Also, this class of airspace is designed to create national security, which is why it requires specific qualifications for pilots and aircraft, so they can get clearance to enter the space.
 * Contact digitizer = A mechanical device that converts analog information to digital codes by means of electrical contacts